 - 1 In cooling mode, select the lowest programmable temperature.
 In heating mode, select the highest programmable temperature.
-Test run can be disabled if necessary. - When the test run is finished, set the temperature to a normal level.
-In cooling mode: 26~28°C, in heating mode: 20~24°C. - The system stops operating 3 minutes after turning the unit OFF.
+Test run can be disabled if necessary. - 2 When the test run is finished, set the temperature to a normal level.
+In cooling mode: 26~28°C, in heating mode: 20~24°C. - 3 The system stops operating 3 minutes after the unit is turned OFF.

-- Even if the unit is turned OFF, it consumes electricity. - When the power turns back on after a power break, the previously selected mode will be resumed.
+- · Even if the unit is turned OFF, it consumes electricity. - When the power turns back on after a power break, the previously selected mode will be resumed.

-7.6 Starting up the outdoor unit
+8.6 Starting up the outdoor unit